-RUN (D): The position which the switch returns after you start your engine and release the switch.
+RUN (D): This is the position the switch returns to after you start your engine and release the switch.
 The switch stays in RUN when the engine is running.
 But even when the engine is not running, you can use RUN to operate your electrical power accessories and to display some instrument panel warning and indicator lights.

-START (E): Starts the engine.
+START (E): This position starts the engine.
 When the engine starts, release the key.
 The ignition will return to RUN for normal driving.

-Even if the engine is not running, ACC and RUN or when Retained Accessory Power (RAP) is active, allows you to operate your electrical accessories, such as the radio and ventilation fan.
-See "Retained Accessory Power" in the Index.
+Even if the engine is not running, ACC or RUN or Retained Accessory Power (RAP), when active, allow you to operate your electrical accessories, such as the radio and ventilation fan.
+See "Retained Accessory Power (RAP)" in the Index.

-Key Release Button
+Key Release Button (If Equipped)